jensstigaard/audio-matrix-vmix-electron/README.md

 See the [**Releases**](../../releases) tab for a direct download of the app for Windows or Mac.

+## Features
+ - Intuitive interface for toggling audiobusses on/off for inputs
+ - Audio controls for audio busses A-G including volume control and mute/unmute
+ - Easy change of vMix host, including dropdown with recently used hosts

+## Known issues
+ - Inputs without audio channels will appear in the interface, but any action will be ignored, since the input has no audio (Found by Dave Edwards - Thanks for the tip - It is a problem with the vMix API itself, and it is reported to vMix)

 ## Project setup
 ### Install dependencies